A new emergency shelter could be open in downtown Williams Lake by early June, but may be as late as July.

 Work on the old Elks Hall building at 98 First Avenue South is still underway, but scheduled to wrap up by the end of May.

-It is the final stretch for Canadian Mental Health Association (CMHA), the organization which will manage the new 24-hour shelter where guests will be able to remain on site throughout the day.
+It is the final stretch for Canadian Mental Health Association (CMHA), the organization which will manage the new 24-hour low-barrier shelter where guests will be able to remain on site throughout the day.

 “There’s currently a flurry of activity underway at Roots on First as we work hard to prepare the shelter for opening,” said Tereena Donahue, executive director for CMHA in Williams Lake.